Cinnamon and Honey Natural Cures and Health Benefits

-Cassia, like Ceylon cinnamon, consists of many health benefits.
-However, the properties that make this spice so special, can also causes specific adverse side effects.
-Cassia contains much higher levels of coumarin in comparison to ceylon cinnamon, and has been shown to be hepatotoxic, can damage the liver.
+Cassia, like Ceylon cinnamon, consists of many health promoting benefits.
+However, the properties that make this spice so unique can also cause specific adverse side effects.
+Cassia contains much higher levels of coumarin in comparison to Ceylon cinnamon and has been shown to be hepatotoxic, can damage the liver.

-Derivatives of Coumarin are used as anticoagulants, one of the most widely used anticoagulant drugs known as warfarin is a coumarin derivative.
-Coumarin is used as rat poisoning, UV absorbers and in the synthesis of certain drugs.
+Pharmaceutical companies use derivatives of Coumarin as anticoagulants.
+One of the most widely used anticoagulant drugs known as warfarin is a coumarin derivative.
+Coumarin is used as rat poisoning, UV absorbers, and in the synthesis of certain drugs.

 Cinnamaldehyde is the organic compound that gives cinnamon its flavour and aroma, accounting for around 90% of the essential oil of cinnamon bark, and its effectiveness as an antibacterial agent.
-The antibacterial activity of cinnamon is so useful, recent research shows that the spice can be used as an alternative to traditional food preservatives.
+The antibacterial activity of cinnamon is also useful.
+Recent research shows that the spice can be an alternative to traditional food preservatives.

 Cinnamon lower Mean Glucose Levels

 According to a study by the American Diabetes Association, intake of 1, 3, or 6 g of cinnamon per day has been shown to reduce mean fasting serum glucose (18-29%), triglyceride (23-30%) in people with type 2 diabetes.
 (Alam Khan et al., 2003).